GlenKPeterson/Paguro/README.md

 # Features

-* [Immutable collections](src/main/java/org/organicdesign/fp/collections) - type-safe generic Java versions of Clojure's immutable collections - arguably the best immutable collections on the JVM.
+* [Immutable collections](src/main/java/org/organicdesign/fp/collections) - type-safe generic Java versions of Clojure's immutable (HAMT = 'Hash Array Mapped Trie') collections - arguably the best immutable collections on the JVM.
+Plus an RRB Tree!
-* [Functional transformations](src/main/java/org/organicdesign/fp/xform/Transformable.java#L42) are a simplified immutable alternative to Java 8 Streams, wrapping checked exceptions and avoiding primitives (you can still use Java 8 streams if you want to).
+* [Functional transformations](src/main/java/org/organicdesign/fp/xform/Transformable.java#L42) are like a type-safe version of Clojure's Transducers, or a simplified immutable alternative to Java 8 Streams, wrapping checked exceptions and avoiding primitives (you can still use Java 8 streams if you want to).
 * [Brief collection constructors](src/main/java/org/organicdesign/fp/StaticImports.java#L36) are like a tiny, type-safe data definition language:
   * `vec("one", "two", "three")` - an immutable vector/list of three strings
   * `set(3, 5, 7)` - an immutable set of three integers